maninserg/algorithms_by_python/README.md

 - sort_by_select_VC_quick_sort.py -- realizations of the selection sort and the quick sort and the compare of their speeds

+- recursion.py -- simple examples of the recursion

 <hr>

 **Figures**